clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

 Your :guilabel:`Instances` Dashboard is shown in figure 10 with the new |CL|
 OS basic instance already selected and in the running state.
-If there are other instances available, they will also be listed but not selected.
+If there are other instances available, they are also listed but not selected.

 .. figure:: figures/aws-web-10.png
    :scale: 50 %